sonicjoy/Moneybox.Withdrawal/README.md

 # Solution

 The solution contains an additional folder `tests` which contains the unit tests for the core logic, apart from the original `src` folder.
-The solution requires .NET Core 8.0 to run the tests.
+The solution requires .NET Core 8.0 to run.

 ## How to build and test the solution